jfree/fxgraphics2d/README.md

     java -jar fxgraphics2d-1.4-demo.jar

-The demo has the following dependencies (jar files are included in the 'lib' folder):
+The demo has the following dependencies (jar files are included in the `lib` folder):
 - Orson Charts 1.5 : licensed under the terms of the GNU General Public License v3 (GPLv3).
 See http://www.object-refinery.com/orsoncharts;
 - Orson PDF 1.7 : licensed under the terms of the GPLv3.
 See http://www.object-refinery.com/orsonpdf;
 - JFreeSVG 3.0 : licensed under the terms of the GPLv3.
 See http://www.jfree.org/jfreesvg;
 - JFreeChart : licensed under the terms of the GNU Lesser General Public License v2.1 or later (LGPL).
 See https://github.com/jfree/jfreechart-fse;

-These dependencies are *not* required for building the FXGraphics2D jar file, only the demos.
+These dependencies are *not* required for building the `FXGraphics2D` jar file, only the demos.

 Build
 -----